The Christmas season is a very popular time to visit the Great Smoky Mountains, due in large part to the area’s popular Winterfest event.

 I speak from experience.

-Also, if the Chondala line is long, you may want to consider taking the Ridge Rambler instead.
+Also, if the Chondola line is long, you may want to consider taking the Ridge Rambler instead.

 The queue for the Ridge Rambler begins at the rear entrance of the park near Vista Gardens.

-The attraction is famous for having the longest treetop skywalk in North America.
+The attraction is also well known for having the nation’s longest treetop SkyWalk, which is included in the price of general admission.

-Have you been to Anakeesta for the Enchanted Winter celebration?
-Let us know in the comments below.
+Have you visited Anakeesta in the Smokies during its winter celebration?
+Tell us about your experience in the comments below.